-Several years ago I set up a portable generator to supply power in the event of an outage.
-These occur every few years due to massive ice or snow storms.
+Several years ago I set up a portable generator to supply power in the event of a utility outage.
+These occur every few years here in NH due to massive ice or snow storms.
 These tend to be statewide outages and we can be without power for a week or more.
 Our goal is to use the generator a few hours in the morning and again in the evening.
-This intermittent use means we lose internet access when the generator is not running.
+This intermittent use means we lose internet and phone service when the generator is off.

-Figure 15 DIY DC UPS
+Figure 14 DIY DC UPS